-In 2017, we carried out a further review of our supply chain categories to identify potential risk suppliers.
-We assessed over 200 suppliers, increasing the number of suppliers assessed by over 50% from 2016.
-We also refined our assessment selection criteria focusing on suppliers in our contracted labour, contingent labour, contact centers and CPE hardware categories and we continued to assess our strategic and critical suppliers.
+In 2018, we carried out a further review of our supply chain categories to identify potential risk suppliers.
+We assessed over 150 suppliers.
+From the 150 suppliers assessed 50 suppliers were invited for assessment as a result of a Labour and Human Rights internal scoping exercise.
+We continued to select and assess suppliers based on criteria focusing on suppliers in our contracted labour, contingent labour, contact centers, supply chain and CPE hardware categories and we continued to assess our most strategic and critical suppliers.

-We also strengthened our responsible procurement governance structure by integrating a weighting score from EcoVadis supplier assessments directly into our wider procurement risk assessment framework, which enables close monitoring of our key suppliers.
+We also continued to strengthened our responsible procurement governance structure by integrating a weighting score from EcoVadis supplier assessments directly into our wider procurement risk assessment framework, which enables close monitoring of our key suppliers.